Gluten is a protein found in 4 grains (cereals): wheat, rye, barley and oats. Some people need to avoid gluten in their diet for health reasons.

 - having separate containers of butter/margarine, spreads and chutneys for those on a gluten-free diet.

 - Membership benefits include a regular magazine, along with telephone support and assistance.

-- New members are provided with a manual containing information on the condition, the gluten free diet, where to shop, recipes and helpful advice to make the change from gluten to gluten free as easy as possible.
+- New members are provided with a manual containing information on coeliac disease, the gluten-free diet, where to shop, recipes and helpful advice to make the change to a gluten-free diet as easy as possible.

 |Katrina is a New Zealand Registered Dietitian.
 As a freelance nutrition, health and wellness writer she specialises in making complex health concepts easy to understand.|